Klipper3d/klipper/docs/Config_Reference.md

 #   Change the sensor's orientation.
 Can be either 'normal' or 'inverted'.
 #   The default is 'normal'.
 Use 'inverted' if the sensor reports a
 #   decreasing force value when placed under load.
+#track_force:
+#   Whether the load cell should be tracking the force after startup.
+#   Force tracking can be enabled or disabled at runtime using the
+#   LOAD_CELL_TRACK_FORCE command.
+The default is False.
 ```

 #### HX711